 Be There for the Appraiser

 The appraisal process saps up the most time, but it is also the most important step because it will determine the value of your home and whether you will get the mortgage or refinancing.
 It could take weeks to get an appraiser out to your home, so mortgage experts say to schedule the meeting immediately and be flexible.
-“The appraiser’s inability to reach the homeowner to make an appointment has proven to be a major cause for lengthy mortgage processing,”. by Published May 02, 2012 FOXBusiness
+“The appraiser’s inability to reach the homeowner to make an appointment has proven to be a major cause for lengthy mortgage processing,”. by Donna Fuscaldo Published May 02, 2012 FOXBusiness

 The views, opinions, positions or strategies expressed by the authors and those providing comments or external internet links are theirs alone, and do not necessarily reflect the views, opinions, positions or strategies of First Capital, we make no representations as to accuracy, completeness, current, suitability, or validity of this information and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 Any information provided does not constitute an offer or a solicitation to lend.
 Providing information to purchase does not guarantee a loan approval.
 All registered trademarks, copyright, images, or other items used are property of their respective owner and are used for editorial purposes only.